Lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model within the Mass Insertion Approximation: introduction

 In the process of LFV, because the mass of $\tau$ lepton is much greater than $\mu$ and $e$, there are more LFV decay channels\cite{08}.
 The decay processes of $l_j\rightarrow{l_i\gamma}$ are the most interesting.
 This work is to study the LFV of the $l_j\rightarrow{l_i\gamma}$ processes under the $U(1)_X$SSM model.
 The effects of different reasonable parameter spaces on the branching ratio Br($l_j\rightarrow{l_i\gamma}$) are compared.
 The latest upper limits on the LFV branching ratio of $\mu\rightarrow{e\gamma}$,~$\tau\rightarrow{\mu\gamma}$ and $\tau\rightarrow{e\gamma}$ at 90\% confidence level (C.L.)\cite{10} are

 The paper is organized as follows.
 In Sec.II, we mainly introduce the $U(1)_X$SSM including its superpotential and the general soft breaking terms.
-In Sec.III, we give analytic expressions for the branching ratios of $l_j\rightarrow{l_i\gamma}$ decays in the $U(1)_X$SSM.
+In Sec.III, we give analytic expressions for muon anomalous magnetic moment and the branching ratios of $l_j\rightarrow{l_i\gamma}$ decays in the $U(1)_X$SSM.
 In Sec.IV, we give the numerical analysis, and the summary is given in Sec.V.